 Jacksonville, North Carolina

-Let’s dive deeper into what’s in Jacksonville water.
+Let’s look closer at what’s in Jacksonville water.

 Here are the top 5 chemical compounds in your water and what health issues they can potentially cause: